'Hidden Figures': 'The Right Stuff' vs. real stuff in new film about NASA history

 "I have told my employees that I hope every single one of them gets to see it," NASA Administrator Charles Bolden told collectSPACE.
-"They will laugh, they will cry through it and a lot will get very angry because it not a black women story, it is the story of any minority in a technical field, even today."
+"They will laugh, they will cry through it and a lot will get very angry because it is not [only] a black women story — it is the story of any minority in a technical field, even today."

 NASA mathematician Katherine Johnson, 98, watches the premiere of "Hidden Figures" on Dec.
 1, 2016.(NASA/Aubrey Gemignani)

 Ultimately though, it was one of the original women who is depicted in "Hidden Figures" who perhaps offered the best endorsement for the film.